j-sieben/PIT/README.md

 As this package, along with a generic parameter table, is accessible outside `PIT`, the parameter package may be used to organize all of your application parameters as well.
 The administrative package once again allows you to create and maintain parameters and to export parameters by reating a group of parameter files with all parameters and their values in a file per parameter group.
 Read more about parameter support [using parameters](Doc/parameters.md)

 A second component that might be reused is a component to maintain globally managed contexts.
 In order to store parameters in a way that they are accessible cross-session, you need a globally accessed context.
 Whereas this type of context is very nice in that access to its information does not incur context switches from neither PL/SQL nor SQL, it's not all intuitive to use.
 A separate package `UTL_CONTEXT` allows for a smoother utilization of globally accessible contexts.
 Being a separate package it's easy to reuse this package for your own context requirements.
+Context are described in depth [here](Doc/handling_contexts.md).

 ### APEX administration app for various APEX versions